Islamists pursue gains in Egypt's phased election

 The committee supervising the poll noted irregularities in the first round but said they were not serious enough to undermine the result and would be addressed in future rounds.

+Troops outside a polling station in Suez tore down posters of candidates and parties on Wednesday.
+The Interior Ministry said the late arrival of supervising judges delayed the opening of 39 of the thousands of polling booths across the country.

-A party list led by the Muslim Brotherhood's Freedom and Justice Party came top in the first round, with strict Salafi Islamists surprise runners-up.
-Liberals were pushed into third place and are trying to close ranks for a fightback.
+A party list led by the Muslim Brotherhood's Freedom and Justice Party (FJP.L) came top in the first round, with strict Salafi Islamists surprise runners up.
+Liberals were pushed into third place and are trying to close ranks to fight back.

 "I think the major trend will continue (in the second round) with some minor changes.
 The FJP will be first, but I think the percentage will be reduced relative to the first round," said Hassan Abou Taleb, political analyst at the Al Ahram Centre for Political and Strategic Studies.

-He said some voters, concerned by the rise of Islamists who they fear could introduce religious strictures on society, might boost the liberal vote.
+He said some voters, concerned by the rise of Islamists who they fear could introduce religious strictures on society, might boost liberals, but he did not expect a significant swing.

 The Egyptian Bloc alliance, which includes liberal parties founded just months ago in the wake of Mubarak's downfall, and the decades-old liberal Wafd party together secured about 20 percent of the votes for party lists in the first round.